 There are 140,714 Native citizens in Washington alone.
 Seattle has a vibrant Native culture that can be found in museums, galleries, streets names, and other public spaces.
-The name of Seattle actually comes from Chief Si’ahl (pronounced “See-ahlth) which makes Seattle the only major city named after a Native chief.
-Chief Si’ahl was the leader of both the Suquamish and Duwamish people; it was the Duwamish lands that currently make up metropolitan Seattle.
-With native peoples making up 0.8% of Seattle’s population, the area has seen a concerted effort to revitalize native languages through language immersion schools on reservations.
+The name of Seattle actually comes from Chief Si’ahl (pronounced See-ahlth) which makes Seattle the only major city name after a tribal leader.
+Chief Si’ahl led both the Suquamish and Duwamish people; it is the Duwamish lands that make up what we call the Seattle metropolitan.
+Native people make up 0.8% of Seattle’s population and the area sees concerted effort to revitalize the Native languages through immersion schools on the Indian reservations.
 To ensure that children are taught their cultural heritage and continue tradition, Washington State has implemented a curriculum called Since Time Immemorial, or STI.
-These lesson plans can be adapted for any existing lesson and encourage both teachers and students to shift the focus from Euro-centric history.
+These lesson plans can be adapted for any existing lesson and encourage both teachers and students to shift the focus from the western settler-colonial history.

 The above information was gathered from a combination of the below websites.
 We encourage you to visit the sites to learn more about the various Indigenous cultures in Washington State.